vasanthonline/react-animate-loader/README.md

 ## Criteria for ReactLoader

 ReactLoader applies loading animation to each of its immediate children.
-In case the immediate children has it's own children or text content, Reactloader does not get applied.
+In case the immediate children has it's own children or text content, ReactLoader does not get applied.
+The element should be empty for ReactLoader to kick-in.

 ## Props